oppia/oppia-android/Ktlint-Guide.md

 # Commands
 * `ktlint --version` - Check the version of your installed ktlint.
 As of now on CircleCI we are using `0.37.0`.

-* `ktlint "path/of/your/kotlin/file"` - To check any specific kotlin file or all the kotlin file under a directory you can use this command.

-   * Examples <br>
-       * Specific File - <br>`ktlint "app/src/sharedTest/java/org/oppia/app/walkthrough/WalkthroughWelcomeFragmentTest.kt"`<br>
-       * Specific Directory - `ktlint utility/src/**/*.kt`

 * `ktlint --android "path/of/your/kotlin/file"` - Android Kotlin Style Guide using `--android`

    * Examples <br>
        * Specific File - <br>`ktlint --android "app/src/sharedTest/java/org/oppia/app/walkthrough/WalkthroughWelcomeFragmentTest.kt"`<br>
        * Specific Directory - `ktlint --android "utility/src/**/*.kt"`

+* `ktlint -F --android "path/of/your/kotlin/file"` - Android Kotlin Style Guide using `--android` with Ktlint Auto Formatter `-F`.
+This will fix some of the issues automatically.

+   * Examples <br>
+       * Specific File - <br>`ktlint -F --android "app/src/sharedTest/java/org/oppia/app/walkthrough/WalkthroughWelcomeFragmentTest.kt"`<br>
+       * Specific Directory - `ktlint -F --android "utility/src/**/*.kt"`

 # Macros
 In Android Studio we have a feature called Macros which helps you convert multiple tasks in one shortcut.